mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 ## 5. Composing `Either` Instances

 It's time to talk about how to compose different `Either` instances.
-As you might imagine, since the `Either` type is a monad if we fix the left type, we can use the `map` and `flatMap` functions to compose different instances (remember, monads just have a single type parameters, while the `Either` type has two of them).
+As you might imagine, since the `Either` type is a monad, if we fix the left type, we can use the `map` and `flatMap` functions to compose different instances (remember, monads have a single type parameters, while the `Either` type has two of them).

-We will implement the `getSalaryGapWithMax` function again, this time using the `Either` type to handle errors.
+We will again implement the `getSalaryGapWithMax` function, this time using the `Either` type to handle errors.
 First, we need to add the `findAll` function to our `Jobs` module:

 ```kotlin
 interface Jobs {